DataBase137/chatty/README.md

 ## known bugs

-- chats are not updated realtime
-- when switching chats the date will be changed but also reverted
-- error when adding friends
-- error selecting direct chat
+- slow data loading
+- when last user in chat is deleted, chat does not get deleted